Master of Science in Genome Science and Technology (MSc)

 Rossi, Fabio (Stem Cell Regenerative Medicine blood, Stem cells, regeneration, gene therapy, control of cell fate)

 Ryan, Katherine (drug molecules in use today are organic compounds isolated from organisms such as bacteria, plants, and fungi; understand how natural products are made.)

-Teves, Sheila (Genetics, Genome Science, Epigenetics, molecular biology, Transcriptional memory and cellular identity in mouse embryonic stem cells, Molecular Epigenetics (MEG))
+Teves, Sheila (Biochemistry; Genomics; Epigenetics; Genetics; Genome Science; Molecular Epigenetics (MEG); molecular biology; Transcriptional memory and cellular identity in mouse embryonic stem cells)